 It may be easier to entertain your children by letting them watch cartoons and movies all day, but they need to be active, which means you should encourage them to get some exercise.
 Take them out to a park to play football or to just run around and play.
 Avoid this any less than three hours before bedtime because the exercise could stimulate them and make it harder for them to sleep.

 Keep them away from caffeine and heavy meals before bed

 Three is the magic number!
-A lot of children love soft drinks and would drink them all day if they could!
+Many children love soft drinks and would drink them all day if possible!
 All that sugar and caffeine will place a job on your hands when it comes to getting them to bed.
 Snacks are fine before bedtime, but they should be light, healthy snacks such as fruit or peanut butter on toast.

-Helping your child to sleep is a balance between establishing the right conditions, understanding their sleep needs, exercising discipline, and being aware of any reasons why they might not be sleeping as they should.
+Helping your child to sleep is a balance between establishing the right conditions, understanding their sleep needs, exercising discipline, and being aware of any reasons they might not be sleeping as they should.
 Get ready for them to stall and negotiate bedtimes, as well as for the odd frustration or two when you think you’ve finally got them down for the night, and carry on regardless.
-Once they get used to the way things will be, they’ll start to cooperate, and you’ll look forward to bedtimes rather than dread them!
+Once they get used to how things will be, they’ll start cooperating, and you’ll look forward to bedtimes rather than dread them!